john-best/ttr_launcher/README.md

 ## Compiling ##
 You're going to need a few things to make this work from scratch.
 * Qt (tested on 5.10.1, but may work on others)
-* Some compiler (tested on MSVC2015 x86/x64, but may work on others)
+* Some Visual Studio compiler (tested on MSVC2015 x86, but may work on others)
 * A Windows machine
 * Boost C++ Libraries (tested on 1.66.0, but may work on others)